dieterich-lab/rna_protein_xlnet/README.md

 python xlnet.py pre-train --configfile exampleconfigs/tokenize_pre-train_fine-tune.yaml
 ```

+#### Pretrainedmodel

+Without a specified `pretrainedmodel` the tokenizer from the current experiment's folder is loaded.
+If `pretrainedmodel` is set to the parent folder of a different experiment, the tokenizer from that folder is loaded.

+#### Special Configurations

 In your config file you can make certain modifications to the training `settings`:

 > **Attention**: Do not change the `blocksize` as this is the default sequence length for the CNN-RNN to function properly.